m-iDev-0792/HJGraphics/readme.md

 # Features
 HJGraphics has...

-* Window : a GLFW wrapped window system.
+* Window : a GLFW wrapped window system(now HJGraphics supports Qt, see HJGraphics-Qt).
 * Camera
 * Scene : an easy way to manage and draw objects.
 * Object : a few build-in 3D objects support include